MassTransit/Sample-ForkJoint/README.md

 # Fork Joint

 Fork Joint is a fictional restaurant built during Season 3 of the MassTransit Live Code Video Series.
+You can [watch the episodes on YouTube](https://youtube.com/playlist?list=PLx8uyNNs1ri2JeyDGFWfCYyAjOB1GP-t1) and follow along by resetting to the various commits in the Git history.